-Ammerman / LAMA-AA (102-1) Hegis Code - 5649
+Ammerman / LAMA-AA Hegis Code - 5649

 This curriculum is designed for students who intend to pursue studies at a four-year college in mathematics or related fields.
 The three-semester sequence in calculus (MAT141, MAT142 and MAT203) represents the core courses of this program.
-The remaining electives, which will be chosen in consultation with the student's mathematics faculty advisor, provide students the opportunity to direct their studies toward their future educational goals.
+The remaining electives provide students the opportunity to direct their studies toward their future educational goals.

 Entering students should have an 80 high school average, with four years of math completed including precalculus.
 Students already enrolled in college need to have completed MAT124 with a C or better.
 Students are admitted on a rolling basis, fall and spring.
-Most students who meet minimum requirements will be admitted.
 Note that students who do not meet the admission criteria may be admitted on a provisional basis.

 SUGGESTED FIRST-YEAR PROGRAM:

-33.5 credits Credits Each Sem ester
+3.5 credits Credits Each S Semest er

-COL101: Freshman Seminar1.5
+COL101: Freshman Semina ar 1 1.5

-ENG101: Standard Freshman
+ENG101: Standard Freshm ian

 Composition and

-ENG102: Introduction to Literature .
-3 3
+ENG102: Introduction to Literature 3 3

-Humanities Elective3
+Humanities Elective 3

-Liberal Arts and Sciences Elective 3
+Liberal Arts and Sciences E Elective 3

-MAT141: Calculus with Analytic
+◆MAT141: Calculus with Ar nalytic

-Geometry I 4
+Geometry I • 4

-MAT142: Calculus with Analytic
+◆MAT142: Calculus with Ar nalytic

-Geometry II 4
+Geometry II , 4

-Physical Education1 1
+Physical Education 1 1

 Science Elective 4

-Social Sciences Electives 3
+Social Sciences Electives 3 3

 SUGGESTED SECOND-YEAR PROGRAM:

-32-34 credits Credits Each Sem ester
+DEGGESTED SECOND TERM i ito om in.

-History Elective 3
+32-34 credits Credits Each Seme ester

-Humanities Electives 3
+History Elective - 3

-Liberal Arts and Sciences Electives 3 6
+Humanities Electives 3 3

-MAT203: Calculus with Analytic
+Liberal Arts and Sciences Ele ectives 3 6

-Geometry III -
+◆MAT203: Calculus with Ana lytic

-Mathematics Electives 3-4
+Geometry III 4 -

-Science Elective -
+Mathematics Electives 3-4 3-4

-TOTAL CREDITS REQUIRED 65.5- 67.5
+Science Elective 4 -